Have questions? We have some answers. Check our most commonly asked questions below or ask a new one of us through the contact form.

 TWR staff can educate their children in whatever fashion they choose as long as it is acceptable in the country of service (e.g., home schooling is not legal in the Netherlands).
 For an overseas missionaries, the bulk of approved education costs are paid by TWR from funds that missionaries raise as part of their support requirement.
 Details of what is covered by the education policy are available for appointed missionaries in the Sending Agency Manual.

-How does one go about raising support?
+How does one go about raising support or getting sponsors?

 Our missionaries raise support by building a team of individuals and churches who commit to supporting them on an ongoing basis.
 We offer support training, coaching, accountability, and encouragement to our missionaries as they take on this task.